A selection of loans you can apply for

 I received a phone call from a payday lender asking for money.
 What should I do?

-Recently in the USA there has been reports of payday companies calling Americans and demanding they may a payment for a loan they may have taken out.
-If you receive one of these calls you should contact your local government.
+There have been reports recently of payday companies calling Americans and demanding they make a payment for a loan they’ve taken out.
+If you receive one of these calls, contact your local government to report it.